dougbutner/web-4/README.md

 It makes sense that we start to build social systems alongside the existing geopolitical boundaries.

 ## Creating Geo-social Layers
-To create geo-social layers, you first must define the **geographic stratification, and then the requirements for an individual to be associated with that location.
+To create geo-social layers, you first must define the **geographic stratification**, and then the requirements for an individual to be associated with that location.

 ### Geographic Stratification
 Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.